-How the PADACS program and assessment tools operate
+How the new PADACS program and assessment tools operate

-PADACS (PVPs, agreements, data and customer service) is a customer relationship management (CRM) software tool used to capture information relating to either PVPs (property vegetation plans) or DAs (development applications).
+The new PADACS (PVPs, agreements, data and customer service) uses a customer relationship management software tool called IRIS (Integrated Resource Information System) to capture information relating to either PVPs (property vegetation plans) or DAs (development applications).

 - Biodiversity - the biodiversity assessment comprises of two tools being the BioMetric and the Threatened Species tools.
 BioMetric measures the impact (either positive or negative) that clearing or conservation will have to an area of land.
 In most circumstances it allows for offsets to balance the negative impacts of clearing.
 However, in some instances, if the vegetation type is extremely overcleared, or is of a very high importance then no offset could replace the loss and therefore the clearing would not be approved as it would be deemed not to improve or maintain environmental outcomes.
 The Threatened Species Tool allows for clearing where offsets would improve the habitat of specific threatened species to at least the same extent as the habitat values lost through the proposed clearing.
 The assessment does not allow clearing where impacts are unsustainable for a local population of a threatened species.

 - Soils - the land and soils capability (LSC) tool uses information on slope, soil characteristics, drainage and landform to determine if the proposal is on sensitive terrain (sensitive terrain includes sand dunes, water and wind erosion, mass movement such as landslides, acid sulphate soils, shallow soils, rockiness, and soil structural issues).
 Based on this information, the LSC tool calculates a hazard risk number, and this number determines if the clearing will maintain or improve environmental outcomes, and therefore whether it will be approved.